JMilton0210/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

-[30 Seconds] Fixed by Removing Circular Dependency
+[30 Seconds] Bug Fix: Removing Circular Dependency
-[20 Minutes] Paddle Moves directly to Mouse Position without Movement Speed [20 Minutes] Ball Velocity Increases On Collision With the Paddle and Resets to Default on Life Lost [60 Minutes] Added Ball Trail VFX
+[20 Minutes] Mouse Movement added: Paddle Moves directly to Mouse Position without Movement Speed [60 Minutes] Ball Trail VFX: Sprites are spawned at regular at the balls position which decrease in size and then despawn [30 Minutes] Powerup Bar: Two sprites make up a bar that decreases as a powerup timer decreases [30 Minutes] Brick Movement: Bricks are moved from left to right based on a timer handled in the Brick Manager [20 Minutes] Ball Velocity: Ball Velocity Increases On Collision With the Paddle and Resets to Default when a Life is Lost
-[30 Minutes] Added Brick Left to Right Movement
-[30 Minutes] Added Powerup Bar